 - collecting and summarizing student evaluations

 More than 100 teachers nationwide, in Australia, Canada, and Europe have received Wernick Method certification.
-870 classes have been completed, with over 10,000 students registered.
+Over 900 classes have been completed, with over 10,000 students registered.
 Publicity for the Wernick Method is ongoing, with our active Facebook page, web ads on multiple bluegrass-related sites, and in a variety of bluegrass-related publications including Bluegrass Unlimited, Fiddler, and Banjo Newsletter.
 Our online class pages are viewed typically at least 150 times each, sometimes many more thanks to websites of festival class venues or social media work by the teacher.
 Roughly half of our students first heard of the class directly from our publicity (website, emails, ads).

 Student satisfaction, as measured in detailed anonymous evaluation forms, is very high, with figures from our first 870 classes (through Fall 2019) showing:

 Wernick Method students say:

 “Your method is most fun and rewarding.
 This is the way music should be taught!”

 “This class exceeded my expectations in a huge way!”